RaynHarr/matic-docs/docs/develop/oracles/tellor.md

 Once installed, this will allow your contracts to inherit the functions from the contract 'UsingTellor'.

-Great!
 Now that you've got the tools ready, let's go through a simple exercise where we retrieve the price of Bitcoin.

 ### BTC/USD Example